 6 Ward et al. 2020.
+Impacts of the Oripiecedented 2019-2020 Bushines on Australian Annhais.
+Report Prepared for Ward et al. 2020.
 Impact of 2019-2020 mega-fires on Australian fauna habitat.
 Nature Ecology & Evolution.
 4:1321-1326.

 endangered Kangaroo Island dunnart and the vulnerable long-footed potoroo, almost all their known habitat was burnt.
 With Australia already considered one of the world's extinction hot spots7, the impact of these fires on wildlife and their ability to recover was incredibly concerning.